 - Make each email count.
 Your follow-ups should never be placeholders for your introduction email.
-Information is your bread and butter, so make sure to supply your prospects with new food for thought.
+Make sure you supply your prospects with new information each time.

 - Test, test, test.
 Just like with introduction emails, you should craft A and B templates for each of your follow-up messages and monitor their performance across various segments of your target audience.

 - Stay relevant.
-If you want to attach relevant news articles or research papers, make sure they’re freshly posted and really hot topic.
-After all, your recipients are educated people who are as interested in new information as you.
+If you want to attach relevant news articles or research papers, make sure they’re freshly posted and about a really hot topic.
+Your recipients are educated people who are as interested in new information as you.

-Writing follow-ups is a complicated task.
+Follow-ups are a complicated task.
 It takes awareness, knowledge of the prospect’s industry and the ability to be in your prospect’s shoes.
-In 5 years of working with B2B emails, we realized the following:
+In five years of working with B2B emails, we realized the following:

 - Personalization defines success.
-The more research you do about your niche of interest, the more compelling your follow-up templates can become and, therefore, the more they will appeal to your audience.
+The more research you do about your niche, the more compelling your follow-up templates can become and the more they will appeal to your audience.